For repsCall etiquette

 A few practices that make the coach’s suggestions better and keep you out of trouble.

-“Before we dive in — just so you know, this call is being recorded for quality and coaching.
-Is that okay?”
+“Before we dive in, just so you know, this call is recorded for quality and coaching.”

 Audio quality